Rational maps with smooth degenerate Herman rings: Introduction

-By performing quasiconformal surgery in the Fatou set of $B_\alpha$, e.g., changing the multiplier of the fixed point $0$ to $\lambda$ with $0<|\lambda|<1$, it is easy to see that the new rational map have a degenerate Herman ring which is a quasi-circle containing a double critical point (It cannot be a circle since the map has lost the symmetry).
-This gives another type of invariant Jordan curves which are different from the known examples but the method is somewhat trivial.
+By performing quasiconformal surgery in the Fatou set of $B_\alpha$, e.g., changing the multiplier of the super-attracting fixed point $0$ to $\lambda$ with $0<|\lambda|<1$ (see \cite[\S 4.2]{BF14a}), it is easy to see that the new rational map has a degenerate Herman ring which is a quasi-circle containing a double critical point (It cannot be a circle since the map has lost the symmetry).
+This gives another type of invariant Jordan curve which is different from the known examples but the method is somewhat trivial, and moreover, the invariant curve cannot be smooth due to the presence of critical point on the curve.
 Hence a natural problem is to find degenerate Herman rings which cannot be obtained from such a quasiconformal deformation.